How to be a Good Party Guest During the Holidays

 The host may choose to use it at the party to enhance the ambiance or save it to enjoy on their own.
 Either way, a lightly scented candle is one of the most well-received host gifts.

-Edibles offer a wide range of possibilities for personalizing.
+Food gifts offer a wide range of possibilities for personalizing.
 For example, If you know your host is a self-proclaimed chocolate lover, bringing an assortment of decadent chocolates is appropriate, or If they have small children, a selection of festive cookies for the whole family to enjoy is a thoughtful gesture.
-Edibles can also be a tactful, but non-specific gift for hosts you don't know well.
+Food gifts can also be a tactful, but non-specific gift for hosts you don't know well.

 A unique gift that's sure to set you apart, these plates are charming and useful, and if sent in advance, the host may choose to use them at the party to enhance the dessert presentation.
 If not, they will enjoy saving them for future use.
 Either way, it is a well-received gift.